achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

           ii)keras embedding

-     7.encoder and  decoder(sequence to sequence)
+     7.Encoder and Decoder(sequence to sequence)

      8.Transformer (big breakthrough in NLP)